michaelmeuli/immensekansasii/README.md

 ```
 srun --pty -n 1 -c 6 --time=01:00:00 --mem=16G bash -l
 ```
 Then loading singularity and using the script in the repo to load all the container images to the location where they should be saved.
-The script pull the target location from the `params.config` file
+The script pulls the target location from the `params.config` file

 ```
 module load singularityce

-# Navigate to the pipeline repository and the contained Singularity directory
+# Navigate to the pipeline repository
-cd path/to/IMMENSE_repo/Singularity
+cd path/to/IMMENSE_repo

 # Then run the script to pull all the container images to the directory specified in nextflow.config
-bash pull_singularity_img.sh
+bash Singularity/pull_singularity_img.sh
 ```

 ### Prepare required Databases